 - Awarding brilliant minded students with low-income parents

 - Providing funds for your house-help’s children

-- Awarding students who have made difference in the society through community work
+- Awarding students who have made a difference in society through community work

 - Awarding students with special abilities

-- Funding students who want to overcome personal hardships
+- Student Funding for people who want to overcome personal hardships

 - Starting a scholarship fund in memory of a loved one in his/her name